nielsd/xen-shell2/README.md

 # xen-shell2
-XEN guests / cloud management shell which provides secure, simple and easy (remote, multi-user, multi-level) console based access to XEN DomU management xen-shell2 is a fork of xen-shell (initially from Steve Kemps - http://www.xen-tools.org/software/xen-shell/)
+XEN guests / cloud management shell which provides secure, simple and easy (remote, multi-user, multi-level) console based access to XEN DomU management

+see our new main project page https://www.syndicat.com/open_source/projekte/xen_shell2/ for durther details and contacts..

+xen-shell2 is a fork of xen-shell (initially from Steve Kemps - http://www.xen-tools.org/software/xen-shell/)

 xen-shell2 offers compatibility to the current XEN XL tool stack, which ubstitutes the outdated XM stack step by step.